Wills for Second Marriages with Children

-If you want to ensure that your children benefit from your Estate when you die, you should make a new Will when you enter into your second marriage.
+If you want to ensure that your children inherit from you when you die, you should make a new Will setting out your wishes.

 If you are getting married, it's very important to know two things:

-- Unless you have a valid Will in place which states otherwise, your new husband or wife will stand to inherit the first £250,000 of your Estate, and half of the remaining Estate, should you die first and leave children surviving you.
+- Unless you have a valid Will in place which states otherwise, your new husband or wife will stand to inherit the first £250,000 of your estate, and half of the remaining estate, if you die first and have surviving children.

-The inheritance laws apply (in England and Wales) regardless of whether you are entering your first, second or third marriage.
+These inheritance laws apply (in England and Wales) regardless of whether you are entering your first, second or third marriage.
 They also apply even if you have children from a previous relationship.
-This is because under the Rules of Intestacy, your spouse is given 'priority' over your children and so will be the main Beneficiary.
+This is because under the Rules of Intestacy, your spouse is given priority over your children and so will be the main Beneficiary.

-This means that if you do not have a valid Will in place when you die, your spouse could receive everything, and your children could inherit nothing or very little.
+This means that if you don't have a valid Will in place when you die, your spouse could receive everything, and your children could inherit nothing or very little.

-In light of this, you must make certain that you review your circumstances and consider making a Will (or a new Will) when you get married.
+So, it's important for you to consider making a Will (or a new Will) when you get married.

 But if you die first, how can you be sure that this will actually happen?

 Please be advised that, after your death, your spouse is perfectly entitled to change their Will, remarry or have further children with a different partner.
-Even if you have an understanding between you, your spouse doesn't have to respect this and can remove your children as Beneficiaries from their Will.
-Even with the best of intentions your spouse might even incur significant debts that must be repaid during their lifetime or after their death such as care home fees which could significantly reduce your children's inheritance.
+Even if you have an understanding between you, your spouse doesn't have to respect this and can remove your children as beneficiaries from their Will.
+Even with the best of intentions, your spouse might incur significant debts during their lifetime, such as care home fees, which could significantly reduce your children's inheritance.

-Therefore if you have children from a previous relationship, you need to think through the potential consequences of getting married or re-married.
+If you have children from a previous relationship, you need to think through the potential consequences of getting married or re-married.
 Ask yourself – do you want your children to receive an inheritance?
 If the answer is yes, then you need to make a Will that protects their interests while also providing for your spouse.

 At Co-op Legal Services we offer fixed fee Wills and Trusts.
 Once we have provided you with a written quote for the agreed work to be done, that price will not change.